Sultan-de/test_cdc_minio/README.md

 * After service is built we can check for presence of connector: `curl -H "Accept:application/json" localhost:8083/connectors/`
 * We can see the sde-connector is registered.
 * Now we can start our python script insert.py to populate amount of data.
 Script inserts every 3 seconds to table a new data.
-* Run this command in Terminal:
+* Run this command in db_work directory on Terminal:
 ```
 poetry run python3 insert.py
 ```